-What entity or agency is responsible for enforcing prohibitions on anticompetitive vertical restraints?
-Do governments or ministers have a role?
+4 What agency is responsible for enforcing prohibitions on anticompetitive vertical restraints?
+Where there are multiple responsible agencies, how are cases allocated?
+Do governments or ministers have a rule?

 The HCC is responsible for enforcing article 1 of the Law (articles 8 to 10 of the Law).
 The HCC is an authority with administrative and economic independence, under the supervision of the minister of development.
 It consists of the president, an 11-member commission and the directorate-general for competition.